About me

 I studied nutritional therapy at The College of Naturopathic Medicine where I qualified as a Nutritional Therapist and Naturopath and went on to study with the Institute of Functional Medicine to increase my skills in order to focus on addressing the root cause of my clients health concerns.

-Over the last few years I have become passionate about the importance of the mitochondria, the ‘power house of our cells’.
+I am passionate about the importance of the mitochondria, the ‘power house of our cells’.
 Imagine when a battery has become flat, well the body behaves in a similar way when the mitochondria have nothing more to offer.
-Understanding the correct nutrition needed to power up the mitochondria now helps me support more and more of my clients suffering with a range of issues including chronic fatigue and ME, post viral symptoms, thyroid issues and weight loss.
+Understanding the correct nutrients needed to power up the mitochondria, helps me support my clients with a variety of health issues, including: gut health, low energy, painful joints and brain fog.

 Results are measured using a Vericard HRV machine.